-The conference will also touch upon some of the emerging issues, such as the relationship of creative work and mental health, gig economy and organization design and resilience, spread across three thematic modules: Alone (individual), Together (collaboration) and United (organization).
-The speakers will be representing well-known academic institutions and creative organizations from the UK, Slovenia, Serbia, Turkey, Greece, Portugal, and other countries.
-The full program will be announced soon.
+The conference featured inspiring keynotes, presentations, panel discussions and workshops, engaging the participants in important dialogues about the future of creative professions, as well as the notions and challenges of precarious work, co-creation and resilience.
+The conference also touched upon some of the emerging issues, such as the relationship of creative work and mental health, gig economy and organization design and resilience, spread across three thematic modules: Alone (individual), Together (collaboration) and United (organization).

 Lawyer, Alejandro joined MOB in 2015 as Co-founder and General Manager.
 Postgraduate Degree in Business Administration from the UPF, Alejandro put his sense of self-organization and his knowledge of business growth at the service of MOB.
 Since then, his mission has been to bring to life to the values and models carried out by MOB, creating a complete ecosystem that offers entrepreneurs the facilities, connections, tips training and opportunities they need to start up their business and make it grow.https://mob-barcelona.com/

 Aleksandar Brkić is a scholar and lecturer in the fields of cultural/arts management and cultural policy, with significant experience as creative producer and arts manager, working in the intersections of performing arts, visual arts and design.
 He joined the Institute for Creative and Cultural Entrepreneurship (ICCE), Goldsmiths, University of London in 2016.
 Previously, Aleksandar was teaching at LASALLE College of the Arts in Singapore and University of Arts in Belgrade.
 He delivered guest lectures at number of Universities internationally, including the City, University of London; Indonesian Institute of the Arts, Yogyakarta; De La Salle-College of Saint Benilde, Manila; University of Novi Sad.